OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/csharp/README.md

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the ./AppPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - **Edit** the `manifest.json` contained in the ./Manifest folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.

-    - **Zip** up the contents of the `AppPackage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `Manifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
-   - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
+   - Go to your project directory, the ./Manifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

 Follow this documentation to get more information on custom apps and uploading them into Teams - [Manage custom apps](https://docs.microsoft.com/en-us/microsoftteams/custom-app-overview) and [Upload an app package](https://docs.microsoft.com/en-us/microsoftteams/upload-custom-apps)